 Sustainable development of marine farming requires providing opportunities for investors while maintaining coastal ecosystem health and integrity.

-Conversely, when considering a new application, regulators require information that will enable them to satisfy themselves that the:
+Conversely, when considering a new application, regulators must be able to satisfy themselves that:

 - environmental changes arising from the additional farm (in concert with those of pre-existing farms) are likely to remain within acceptable bounds,

 - environmental monitoring regimes can detect changes that would be unacceptable large